RussellSnyder/lesson-type-hints/chapters/unions_and_optional.md

 ![casting the float so that we don't get errors](/images/code_snippets/is_float.png)

-> Note - For The Future
+> Note - For The Future!
 > Usually we would use a class (like `Exception`) for error messages like in the previous example.
-Class based error messages allows use to separate those messages from normal strings
+Class based error messages allows use to separate those messages from normal strings.
-> Also, `raise` would usually be called to allow the error to bubble up to a centralized error handling system.
+> Also, `raise` would usually be called to allow errors to bubble up to a centralized error handling system.
+But that's for another lesson!

 ## Exercise